srishu54/Wordpress/README.md

-# Kubernetes WordPress + MySQL Deployment
+# WordPress on Kubernetes with Persistent MySQL Storage
-## Project Description
+# Project Overview

-This project demonstrates the deployment of a two-tier web application on Kubernetes, where:
+This project demonstrates deploying a production-style WordPress application on Kubernetes, focusing on data persistence using Persistent Volumes (PV) and Persistent Volume Claims (PVC).

+The application architecture follows a real-world cloud-native pattern:

-WordPress acts as the frontend application
+WordPress runs as the frontend application

-MySQL acts as the backend database
+MySQL runs as the backend database

-Both components run as independent Kubernetes pods

-Communication happens via Kubernetes Services
+Kubernetes Services enable secure internal communication

-The goal of this project is to showcase containerized application deployment, service discovery, and basic DevOps practices using Kubernetes.
+Kubernetes Secrets protect sensitive credentials

+Persistent Storage (PV & PVC) ensures database data survives pod restarts

+🎯 Primary Goal: To clearly showcase how stateful applications like MySQL achieve data persistence in Kubernetes using PV & PVC, which is a critical real-time production requirement.